FallenFoil/NewF/ReadMe.txt

 	0. Exit;

 The shell script compiles an excutes the main file.
 To use this file type "./run.sh (main file).java (main file)", exemple: "./run.sh Main.java Main"
-For faster use copy this line to the file "~/.bashrc" :"alias NewF='cp <path of NewF> . && ./NewF && rm NewF'".This copies, executes and deletes the executable, in that order.